gzachariadis/Python.Challenges/README.md

 ## Coding Style

 Almost every problem has a long, verbose and short, concise solution.
 IMHO, a long descriptive solution it's almost always preferred over a cryptic one-liner.
-The exception being, a shared understanding of the code by the entire team.
+The exception being, a shared understanding of the code by the entire development team.

-Having said that, tackling these challenges, I find myself opting for concise code with Pythonic syntax.
-This being the case, because, my main goal is to achieve the top solution for each coding problem.
+Having said that, in the process of tackling these challenges, I find myself opting for concise code with Pythonic syntax.
+As my main goal is to match the top[^1] solution for each coding problem.

 ## Repository Updates

-If you watch this repository, you will see me, consistently refactor and optimize my code.
+If you watch this repository, you will see me, consistently refactor and optimizing my code.
 Sometimes for efficiency, sometimes for readability.

-You might also find code be refractored as a targeted solution to a generic problem.
-That happens because, snippets of reusable code that start from these challenges, sometimes end up in my Visual Code Snippets (JSON) to be used when need for them arises.
+You might also find code be refractored as a more targeted solution to a generic problem.
+That happens because, snippets of reusable code sometimes arise from tackling these challenges, which end up in my Visual Code Snippets (JSON) to be used when the opportunity emerges.

 ## Lessons Learned

 Practicing algorithmic problems has helped me to improve my algorithmic thinking.
 It has also helped me during interviews, by allowing me to be more confident and even learn a few Python "tricks".

-Although, the Biggest Lesson I learned in tackling this endless supply of questions is understanding that there always someone better and always a long way to go.
-The only way to become better is to focus on yourself and keep up with daily practice.
+Although, the Biggest Lesson I learned in tackling this endless supply of questions is understanding that there always a long way to go.
+The only way to truly emerge victorious is to focus on yourself and keep challenging yourself consistently.

 Additionally, don't let failures stop you; not being able to answer a question is okay, as long as you take the initiative to improve.

-## ⚠️ Disclaimer
+## Disclaimer

 Keeping up with the sentiment of the previous section, please attempt these exercises on your own.

 **DO NOT** look at the solutions until you have solved a challenge, or at least spent some time thinking about your own approaches to solving it.

-<div align="center" style="pointer-events: none;">Your only "enemy" is yourself.</div>
+<div align="center" style="color : magenta">Your only "enemy" is yourself.</div>

 ## Format